LISBON SHOPPING MALLS

 Street Malls

-Bestie Tip: The Massimo Dutti flagship is an absolute must see for interior design lovers.
+Bestie Tip: The Massimo Dutti flagship is an absolute must-see for interior design lovers.
 The store has kept many features of the original residence, including the huge black marble fireplace and intricate parquetry flooring.
 The lighting and décor are tastefully done with iconic design pieces, starting with a sputnik chandelier at the entrance.
 I would move in if I could.

 Armazéns do Chiado